rankutah/blog/sites/rank-utah/content/services/website-design.md

 ## Why choose this approach

-- Loads fast on mobile and Core Web Vitals–friendly
+- Loads fast on phones and computers
-- Clear, conversion‑focused page structure and copy
+- Clear page structure and wording that helps visitors contact you
 - Lightweight, custom build—no bloated templates
 - Easy updates and ongoing support
-- Analytics and call tracking ready
+- Set up for tracking calls and visits

 ## Featured work